In this section

 procedure.
 In certain circumstances patients or staff may request additional measures

 to protect their personal information.
-Refer to RCH Procedure: Personal
+Refer to procedure: EMR - Privacy Functionality in the EMR.

 or actual grievance or industrial dispute.